gauss-lvs-dev/build-runtimeconfig-test/README.md

 # build-runtimeconfig-test
-A simple solution that show that a runtimeconfig.json file is not generated.
+A simple solution that shows that a runtimeconfig.json file is not generated, when a solution does not contain all referenced projects.